|

 first and put a comforting arm across his shoulder.

-is it?" she asked.
+“What is it?” she asked.
 He turned his head to look at her.

-"It's down to me again," he said.
-"Totally compatible tissue
+“It’s down to me again,” he said.
+“Totally compatible

-- blood, heart… bone marrow."
+tissue – blood, heart… bone marrow.”

-"Oh!"
+“Oh!”
 Rose understood.
-In the past few months he had given so
+In the past few months he had given

-much of himself in very REAL terms.
-He had saved her life by giving so
+so much of himself in very REAL terms.
+He had saved her life by giving

-to save a man's life by giving up what his own body was capable of replacing
+in him again to save a man’s life by giving up what his own body

-easily.
-"Well… you do WANT to don't you?"
-She asked.
+was capable of replacing easily.
+“Well… you do WANT to don’t

-"David and I have been at odds for a while.
-He doesn't really understand
+“David and I have been at odds for a while.
+He doesn’t really

-what I am doing with the boys.
-I don't think he approves of it.
-He wants
+understand what I am doing with the boys.
+I don’t think he approves

-them to be HIS sons, not mine.
-And the more I teach them, the more like
+of it.
+He wants them to be HIS sons, not mine.
+And the more I teach them,

-me they are and the less like him."
+the more like me they are and the less like him.”

-"Yes… I know," Rose said.
-"But still… You wouldn't
+“Yes… I know,” Rose said.
+“But still.… You

-let him die when you could do something to stop it."
+wouldn’t let him die when you could do something to stop it.”

 "You know me so well," he said with a smile.
 "You know